yaxbk/seir-pinn-mpc/README.md

 ## License

-This project is released for academic and research purposes.
+License will be added upon publication of the accompanying paper.
 © 2026 Omar Khazri, Yassine Barakate — Hassan II University of Casablanca, Morocco.
+Please contact the authors before reusing this code.